Saudi Pro League verdict: Best player named as Ronaldo misses out

-PSG Star Joao Neves Names Best Player in Saudi League, Snubs Cristiano Ronaldo
+Ronaldo Told He's Not the Best Player in the Saudi League By One of His Own

-- Cristiano Ronaldo is not the best player in the Saudi Pro League, according to João Neves
+- Cristiano Ronaldo is not the best player in the Saudi Pro League, according to a fast-rising Portuguese football star

-- The Paris Saint-Germain midfielder, who shares the dressing room with Ronaldo in the Portugal national football team, believes another player deserves that honour
+- The player who shares the dressing room with Ronaldo in the national team believes another player deserves that honour

-- Despite the differing view, both will be expected to combine effectively as Portugal chase a historic first World Cup triumph
+- Despite the differing views, both will be expected to combine effectively as Portugal chase a historic first World Cup triumph

-- A Scotland-based Ghanaian journalist told YEN.com.gh that Neves’s claim may be subjective, but it is understandable given the context
+- A Scotland-based Ghanaian journalist told YEN.com.gh that the claim may be subjective, but it is understandable given the context

 João Neves has raised eyebrows after leaving out Cristiano Ronaldo when naming the standout performers in the Saudi Pro League.

-The Paris Saint-Germain midfielder instead pointed to João Félix as the league’s most impressive figure, describing his compatriot as a “magician” despite sharing the pitch with Ronaldo at both club and international level.
+The Paris Saint-Germain midfielder instead pointed to one of Ronaldo's Al-Nassr teammates as the league’s most impressive figure in a surprising pick.

 João Neves snubs Ronaldo